xcollantes/browser-use-safe/README.md

 # 🚀 Template Quickstart

-**Want to get started even faster?** Generate a ready-to-run template:
+**Want to get started even faster?** Generate a ready-to-run template from the files shipped in the package (no network fetch):

 ```bash
 uvx browser-use init --template default
 ```

+`init` needs a template name.
+List names with `uvx browser-use init --list` (or run `init` without `--template` to print the same list and exit).

 This creates a `browser_use_default.py` file with a working example.
 Available templates:
 - `default` - Minimal setup to get started quickly